wilsonmar/wilsonmar.github.io/_posts/2018-07-18-salesforce-offerings.md

 ### 3rd-party use-cases

-Next I'll show how Salesforce has structured its services and pricing for use by many of the Fortune 500 and by startups.
+Next I'll show how Salesforce has structured its services and pricing for use by organizations large and small in many different industries.
-And why Salesforce is used by many different industries because of its automation out-of-the-box and flexibility.
+Among its customers on the Fortune 500 is Amazon, Google (Alphabet), T-Mobile, Comcast, Adiddas, General Electric, Wells Fargo, Philips, American Red Cross, etc.

-Salesforce is called the "Intelligent Customer Success Platform"
+Salesforce is used by because of its automation out-of-the-box and flexibility.
 As companies grow, they can use more features.

-GE, Wells Fargo, Philips, American Red Cross, Comcast
+Salesforce is called the "Intelligent Customer Success Platform"

 Small organizations can benefit from Salesforce because all they need to get organized is an internet connection and a browser.
 Those companies don't have server rooms to build, power, refrigerate, and guard.
 In several places for disaster recovery.